AtActionPark/PolyrhythmGenerator/README.md

 * Tempo
 * Time Signature
 * Max length (desired maximum length in step of the output.
 Not taken into account if not possible)
-* Density (0: few notes, 4: lots of notes per sequence)
+* Notes density
-* Number of Rhythms (how many different length rhythm do we want)
+* Number of Rhythms
-* Left foot
+* Use left foot
-* Orchestrate (if unticked, each limb will only play one instrument)
+* Orchestrate
 * Euclidean (use euclidean rhythm - bjorklund algo - to produce evenly distributed patterns)

 And a way to force specific length for each limb.

-If used, the Number of Ryhthm param will not be used anymore
+Each combination produces a seed that cam be loaded or inputed in the url for saving/sharing.

+Would appreciate any input

 [html preview](https://atactionpark.github.io/PolyrhythmGenerator/)